 Once your installation is complete, an inspection is schedule with the building department in the city or county area where your project is located.
 We will have someone on site to meet the inspector when they arrive.
 Once the inspection is passed, the building department will contact your power utility, which will send out one of their inspectors to approve the system.
 No one has to be present for the utility inspection.
 The utility will then fax us a letter of authorization to commission your system, at which point Sullivan Solar Power will come out and turn your system on.

 After your system installation is complete, our quality control engineer will come out and perform a quality control inspection to ensure that the installation meets our expectations for quality.
 Your project developer will also return to conduct a customer satisfaction survey to ensure that you are 100% satisfied with our services.

 Sullivan Solar Power is dedicated to providing you with the best customer service possible.
 In the unlikely event that your system goes down, we will be notified through our advanced monitoring system.
-We will be on site within 48 hours to see that your system comes back up online smoothly.
+We will dispatch one of our highly trained service technicians to your residence to ensure that your solar system comes back online smoothly.